-Though the treatment program can be challenging in and of itself, those who successfully complete a treatment program for alcohol addiction will have further challenges to face when they get back home.
+Though the treatment program can be challenging in and of itself, those who successfully complete a treatment program when battling alcoholism will have further challenges to face when they get back home.
 Finding the right treatment centre allows them to not only start recovering from their addiction but to start easing back into life at home so they can beat these challenges and continue on the path to recovery.

 Developing Coping Strategies